sisidovski/CombinationalExplosion/README.md

 CombinationalExplosion
 ====================
-This PHP script is written with an algorithm of random walk...? <br>
+This PHP script is written with an algorithm of random walk...?
 Inspired by the short movie of Media Labo, Japanese National Museum of Emerging Science and Innovation.

 [With Oneisan]